DyGRec/Sequential-Recommender-System-Papers/README.md

+This is a repo containing a list of sequential recommendation papers.
+Currently, we have not distinguished session-based recommendation and sequential recommendation.
+We may further separate them.
 # Sequential Recommender System Papers
 | Title                                                        | Venue | Year | Code |
 | ------------------------------------------------------------ | ----- | ---- | ------------------------------------- |